FangzhouYuan/alphafold-pegasus/README.md

 *   `hhblits_bfd` – runs hhblits tool on the BFD database to produce MSAs
 *   `hhsearch_pdb70` - runs hhsearch tool on PDB70 database to produce search templates
 *   `msa_features` – turns the MSA results into dicts of features
-*   `features_summary` – contains a summary of info reagrding all MSAs produced
+*   `features_summary` – contains a summary of info reagarding all MSAs produced
 *   `combine_features` – combines all MSA features, sequence features and templates into features file `features.pkl`